rextheking/askmom-recipes-sample-for-aws-strands/README.md

 # 💖 AskMom Recipes

-> A Mother's Day project: tell it what's in your kitchen and get 3 healthy recipes, grounded in real USDA nutrition data and a bit of food history.
+> A Mother's Day project...tell it what's in your kitchen and get 3 healthy recipes, grounded in real USDA nutrition data and a bit of food history.

 Snap a photo of your groceries (or type what you have), pick a dietary preference and AskMom suggests 3 recipes with honest nutrition notes and a one-line origin story for each dish.